 7.4.
 String Immutability¶

 If an object cannot be changed, we say that it is immutable.
-Strings are immutable, which means we cannot change the individual characters within a given string.
-While we can access individual characters using bracket notation, attempting to change individual characters simply does not work.
+Strings are immutable, which means we cannot change the individual characters within a string.
+While we can access individual characters using bracket notation, trying to change individual characters simply does not work.

 1 2 3 4 5

-In this example, the change made on line 2 is carried out.
-The difference between this example and the one above is that here we are modifying the value that the variable is storing, and not the string itself.
-Using our visual analogy of a variable as a label that “points at” a value, the second example has the following effect:
+In this example, the change made on line 3 works.
+The difference between this example and the first is that here we assign a new value to the variable.
+We are not trying to change the original string itself.
+If we picture a variable as a label that points to a value, the second example has the following effect:

 Reassigning the value of a variable might look like we are changing the string, but we are not.
 Instead, we just replace the old, unchanged string with a different one.

 1 2 3 4 5 6 7 8 9